mulesoft-labs/raml-for-jax-rs/raml-to-jaxrs/examples/maven-examples/features/USE_CASES.md

-## When to use the RAML type generation plugins
+## When to use the generation plugins

 ### Use case #1: adding a @deprecated annotation
 Firstly, write the [code](feature-plugins/src/main/java/org/raml/jaxrs/features/AddDeprecatedAnnotationToTypePlugin.java) that will add the annotation.
 The code generator uses JavaPoet to generate the java code.